nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Scenario 2: Listing events in calendar but not all of them

-You want end the calendar before all the dates are displayed.

-You should input: `q` after inputting `calendar`
+If you want to end the calendar before all the dates are displayed, you should input: `q` after inputting `calendar`.

 The output from the program should be: